 A. Single-family Additions and Residential Accessory Structures in Planned Districts.
-Single-family residential additions and residential accessory structures on a lot with existing and proposed floorbuilding area not exceeding 3,500-4,000 square feet in a Planned District (see Chapter 22.16 (Planned District Development Standards)) that meet the standards in Tables 4-2 and 4-3.
-This exemption does not apply if work authorized under a previous exemption has not received approval of a final inspection from the Building and Safety Division or if work authorized under a previous Design Review/Minor Design Review has not received approval of a final inspection from the Building and Safety Division.
+Singlefamily residential additions and residential accessory structures on a lot with existing and proposed floor area not exceeding 3,500 square feet in a Planned District (see Chapter 22.16 Discretionary Development Standards) that meet the standards in Tables 4-2 and 4-3.
+This exemption does not apply if work authorized under a previous exemption has not received approval of a final inspection from the Building and Safety Division or if work authorized under a previous Design Review has not received approval of a final inspection from the Building and Safety Division.
 If the residence or accessory structure was not subject to Design Review, additions would not qualify for an exemption if a final inspection by the Building and Safety Division has not been approved or was approved less than 24 months ago.